voydz/xamarin-react-native/README.md

 Open the react dev support menu and `Refresh` the view or `Enable hot reloading` to check if everything works.

 ## Known Issues
-* The iOS sample application only works on a simulator.
-Physical devices run into an dynamic code generation error.
-    * **No workaround** known, yet.

 * The Android sample application does not initially load from the react packager. **Or is this the intended behavior?**
     * **Workaround:** Instead you have to `yarn bundle` and include the `index.android.bundle` in the android `Assets/` directory.